Solving for multi-class: a survey and synthesis: Decision-trees

 Consider the following land-classification problem: you have remote-sensing measurements of four surface types: corn field, wheat field, evergreen forest and deciduous forest.
 How do you divide up the tree to best classify the measurements into one of these four surface types?
 Without examining the actual training data, it would make the most sense to first divide them by their more general grouping: field versus forest and then, once you have field, classify by type of field, or if you have forest, classify by the type of forest.
 This is illustrated in Figure \ref{landclasstree}.

 In this case we have prior knowledge of how the classes are related to one another.
 On the other hand the classes may be too abstract to have any knowledge without examining the actual training data.
-Many different methods of empirically designing both decision trees and coding matrices have been shown in the literature. \citet{Cheong_etal2004}, for instance, use a self-organizing-map (SOM) \citep{Kohonen2000} to visualize the relationship between the classes while \citet{Lee_Oh2003} use a genetic algorithm to optimize the decision tree.
+The problem is somewhat more tractable than the equivalent for error-correcting codes and many methods of empirically designing decision trees have been shown in the literature. \citet{Cheong_etal2004}, for instance, use a self-organizing-map (SOM) \citep{Kohonen2000} to visualize the relationship between the classes while \citet{Lee_Oh2003} use a genetic algorithm to optimize the decision tree.

 \citet{Benabdeslem_Bennani2006} design the tree by measuring the distance between the classes and building a dendrogram.
-This seems the most straightforward approach and is interesting in that it reduces a very large problem involving probabilities into a much smaller one.
-Consider the problem above: it stands to reason that the field and forest classes would be much more strongly separated than either of the sub-classes within.
-That is the {\it interclass distance} between field and forest is larger.
+This seems the most straightforward approach as it reduces a very large problem involving probabilities into a much smaller one involving distances.
+Consider the problem above: it stands to reason that the field and forest classes would be more strongly separated than either of the sub-classes within.
+That is the {\it interclass distance} between a field and forest is larger.